 Marie Warren confessed to the crime, although it took police several hours to obtain a confession.
 Warren was initially calm and stuck to her fictional story and alibi.

 She remained calm, even while telling police about how she cleaved all the way through Branch’s skull.

 In Warren’s version of events, she claimed her steamer trunks were being held at a hotel, and she needed money to retrieve them.
 Branch had lots of money, Warren said, so she asked for some but Branch refused.
 In the morning, in Branch’s bedroom, Warren again asked but Branch once more refused, calling Warren a crook.

-Branch then took her money out from where she had it pinned it to her underskirt hem.
+Branch then removed her money from where she had it pinned it to her underskirt hem.
 This incensed Warren.
 Downstairs, Warren found a hatchet.
 She went back upstairs and struck Branch, who was ill, as she was trying to get up from bed.

 “I don’t know how many times I struck her,” Warren told police.
 “She struggled all she could after I struck her first.
 I then took the money from the hem of her petticoat and went to New York ….”

-Myrtle Styan was in love with Arthur H. Rodway, a married man.
+In 1910s Canada, Myrtle Styan was in love with Arthur H. Rodway, a married man.
 The feeling was mutual.
 Rodway was a clerk who was convicted of passing worthless checks and was out of jail on a suspended sentence.
-Rodway had an uneasy relationship with his wife and had heard it from a busybody that she was seeking a quickie American divorce.
+Rodway had an uneasy relationship with his wife and heard it from a busybody that she was seeking a quickie American divorce.

-Styan’s friends tried to persuaded her to leave the relationship.
-Styan had promised her friends she would break up with him.
+Styan’s friends tried to persuaded her to end the relationship.
+Styan promised her friends she would break up with Rodway.